Iamlowlo/pvision-frontend/README.md

 # Recruitment Challenges: Frontend Software Engineer

 To complete the challenge it was needed to create a middleware node server with Express to work in dev mode.
-That means that build package will be calling to server directly from browser and if it's not deployed below same origin, a CORS failure will be shown and tha app won't be able torun properly.
+That means that build package will be calling to server directly from browser and if it's not deployed below same origin, a CORS failure will be shown and tha app won't be able to run properly.

 We can run frontend and middleware separately in two instances or just call `npm run dev` which calls them at the same time.
 Just remember that it's required to kill both processes instead of one.